AOC fires back at Trump: ‘You cannot accept that we don’t fear you’

-President Trump’s comments Sunday prompted a furious response from Rep. Alexandria Ocasio-Cortez, who tweeted at Mr. Trump, “you can’t conceive of an America that includes us.”
+President Trump’s comments Sunday about “Progressive Democratic Congresswomen” prompted a furious response from Rep. Alexandria Ocasio-Cortez, who tweeted at Mr. Trump, “you can’t conceive of an America that includes us.”

 “Mr. President, the country I ‘come from,’ & the country we all swear to, is the United States,” Ms. Ocasio-Cortez, New York Democrat, said.
 “On top of not accepting an America that elected us, you cannot accept that we don’t fear you, either.
 You can’t accept that we will call your bluff & offer a positive vision for this country.
 And that’s what makes you seethe.”